jefflinse/melatonin/README.md

 ## Usage

-melatonin can run as a standalone binary built with `go build`.
-When run in this manner, the program will output a formatted table of test results to stdout.
+When built and run as a standalone binary, a melatonin app will print a formatted table of test results to stdout.

-melatonin can also run as a set of regular Go tests, in which case results will be reported through the usual `testing.T` context.

-**As A Go Program**

 ```go
 package main